Escape from Alcatraz (film): Production

-Screenplay and filming

 Screenwriter Richard Tuggle had visited Alcatraz as a tourist and was intrigued with the June 1962 escape.
 When Tuggle was laid off from his job in health publishing, he used the opportunity to pursue a screen adaptation and contacted J. Campbell Bruce, author of the 1963 book of the same name.
 After reaching an agreement with Bruce, Tuggle was able to obtain permission from the publisher, McGraw-Hill.

 Skeptical that a fledgling screenwriter could realize the project, McGraw-Hill simply relinquished film rights in a letter.
-While researching the escape, Tuggle had access to newly released Federal Bureau of Investigation records about the case.
+While researching the escape, Tuggle had access to newly released FBI records about the case.
 Tuggle spent six months researching and writing a screenplay based on Bruce's book.
 He went to the Writers Guild and received a list of literary agents who would accept unsolicited manuscripts.
 He submitted a copy to each, and also to anybody else in the business that he could cajole into reading it.

 Everyone rejected it, saying it had poor dialogue and characters and lacked a love interest, and that the public was not interested in prison stories.
 Tuggle decided to bypass producers and executives and deal directly with filmmakers.
 On advice from Bruce, Tuggle called the agent for director Don Siegel and lied, saying he had met Siegel at a party and the director had expressed interest in reading his script.
 The agent forwarded the script to Siegel, who read it, liked it, and passed it on to Clint Eastwood.
 Siegel had previously indicated interest in the book and had written a treatment titled The Rock in 1966.
 Siegel was impressed with Tuggle's script and purchased it for $100,000.
 Siegel submitted the property to Paramount Pictures Corp., where it was swiftly approved for production.
 Its budget was $8 million.